Salmonella, how to cook eggs safely to avoid infection – breaking latest news-breakinglatest.news-Breaking Latest News

 Symptoms of Salmonellosis

 Salmonella infection affects the gastrointestinal tract causing gastroenteritis.
-The infection and its severity depend on the amount of bacteria ingested and on the state of health of the person: the infection can be so mild as to cause no discomfort or cause diarrhoea, vomiting, abdominal cramps approximately 8-72 hours after ingestion.
+The infection and its severity depend on the amount of bacterium ingested and on the state of health of the person: the infection can be so mild as not to cause discomfort or cause diarrhoea, vomiting, abdominal cramps approximately 8-72 hours after ingestion.

 How does the infection happen?